 There was no one inside the cave when I arrived so I went in and prayed a simple prayer of thanks.
-I gave a photograph to the lady in the stamp office and told her it was a thank for my last visit.
-I had stopped here on that first occasion because of a Japanese pilgrim who told me about the significance of this place.
-I had not planned to get the stamp this time so I walked away after giving the woman the photograph but I almost immediately returned and got the stamp.
+I gave a photograph to the lady in the stamp office and told her it was a thank you for my last visit.
+I had stopped here on that first occasion because a Japanese pilgrim had told me about the significance of the cave.
+I had not planned on getting a stamp this time so I walked away after giving the woman the photograph but almost immediately returned and got the stamp.
 My stamp book I thought would probably not be complete without it.
 The lady in the stamp office also ended up giving me a small good luck charm with Kukai and his sacred mantra on it.

 The next stop was Hotsumisakiji (#24) and I continued around the cape until I got to the start of the mountain trail to the top.
 I could vaguely recall that it had been hard going last time.
-The early part was not so bad because it was all just steps, just a seemingly endless supply of them.
-Then it got a bit rockier and maybe because I was just tired, it seemed to be endless but after about 10 minutes or so I was at the main gate.
-There was a lovely peaceful atmosphere about the place and I was able to do my prayer rituals without any distraction.
-I got my book stamped and gave the man in the stamp office a photograph and then returned outside to take some photographs.
-After finishing I returned to the main gate, turned and bowed and descended back down the route I had come up.
+The start of the trail was not so bad because it was all steps, just a seemingly endless number of them.
+It got a bit rockier after the steps but about 10 minutes or so later I was at the main gate.
+There was a lovely peaceful atmosphere about the place and I went through my prayer rituals without any distraction.
+I got my book stamped and gave the man in the stamp office a photograph and then returned outside to take some photographs and to look for a particular rock I had read about.
+What makes the rock interesting is that it makes a hollow metallic sound when you strike it with a smaller rock.
+When I struck the rock there was a definite hollow metallic sound rather than the sharp crack you would otherwise expect.
+With everything done I headed back out to the main gate and then rejoined the trail back down.

 It really was a lucky break to stay in such a cheap place right on the cape.
 The last time I was in a room not much bigger I was sharing with two snoring men and the cost was 7600 yen.
-Although having said that the food and the company was great and given the tough walk that day and the raging storm outside it was actually a small price to pay and a price well worth paying for the amazingly tasty food we all ate that day.
+Although having said that the food and the company was great and given the tough walk that day and the raging storm outside it was actually a small price to pay and a price well worth paying for the amazingly tasty food we all ate that evening.

 It had been another interesting day.
 I spent the early part of the day just humming tunes to myself and enjoying the sea views.
 As the day had warmed up and the pack started to take it's toll on my shoulders my thoughts alternated between upbeat and not so upbeat.
 Past unhappy memories seemed to spring up but maybe part of the practice was to beat them back down and replace them with good thoughts.
-Rather than just walking along and not really being aware of how I was feeling, this time it definitely felt much more of an inner journey of self reflection.
-I felt really tired for the first time since starting the pilgrimage and as I tried to type up my notes for the day I was struggling to keep my eyes from closing.
+Rather than just walking along and not being aware of how I was feeling, this time it definitely felt much more of an inner journey of self reflection.
+I felt really tired for the first time since starting the pilgrimage and try as I could to type up my notes, I was struggling to keep my eyes from closing.
 I was not going to be typing up too many notes this evening and having decided to abandon the task to tomorrow, I was falling into a deep sleep almost as soon as my head touched the pillow.